 - numbness, weakness or even paralysis

 - a loss of sensory and motor function

 Although rare, some children with Erb’s palsy may suffer permanent functional loss in the affected arm, along with abnormal muscle contractions.
 These issues may cause the child in later years to suffer psychologically or be unable to participate in sports and other activities.

 If you believe negligence by a doctor or medical staff may have led to your child suffering Erb’s palsy, contact an Erb’s palsy attorney at Kline & Specter today for a free evaluation of your case.
+Dial 215-772-1000 today for our Philadelphia office, or 800-243-1100 for our New Jersey office.
 Kline & Specter has successfully litigated and is currently handling multiple Erb’s palsy cases in the Philadelphia region, including Pennsylvania, New Jersey and Delaware.